OpenHybridSim/Tool-release/README.md

 The user guide and examples are provided in the wiki page https://github.com/OpenHybridSim/OHM-release/wiki

-The source code of the project is avaiable from: https://github.com/OpenHybridSim/OpenHybridSim-code
+The source code of the project is available from: https://github.com/OpenHybridSim/OpenHybridSim-code

 For any help or feedback, please contact with us via email: OpenHybridSim AT gmail dot com